Sitges railway station

-The station has three platforms: platform 1 is the location of the main ticket office and waiting room as well as the entrance and exit to the station.
-Platforms 2 and 3 form an island platform which are accessed by an underground subway from platform 1.
+The station has three platforms: platform 2 is the location of the main ticket office and waiting room as well as the entrance and exit to the station.
+Platforms 1 and 3 form an island platform which are accessed by an underground subway from platform 2, or from an underground entrance from the other side.

+Unfortunately, disabled access to platforms 1 and 3 is very problematical, as the elevators are frequently out of service.
+This in turn creates a problem for those arriving from the Barcelona direction as the only way to descend from the platform is by stairs or the troublesome elevators.
+When the elevators are out of action, as is frequently the case, a wheelchair user has to travel to the next station, Vilanova i la Geltrú, then return to Sitges to be able to exit the station via platform 2.

 Coming from Barcelona the preceding station is Garraf and the following station is Vilanova i la Geltrú.